Skip to main content

 General

 In addition to the amount of radiation (absorbed dose) and the ability of the biological tissue to absorb the radiation, effective dose also depends on the type of radiation to which the biological tissue is exposed.
-It can be electromagnetic radiation (gamma and X-ray radiation), electron radiation, alpha radiation, or neutron radiation.
+Examples of different types of radiation are electromagnetic radiation (gamma and X-ray radiation), particle radiation (e.g. electron radiation, alpha radiation), and neutron radiation.

 Health effects